GregKaighin/bedfordshire-bicycle-club/README.md

 #### Issue 2

-Also on the route plannaer, I had an issue with the waypoint input fields not returning results biased towards the boundary of the map.
+Also on the route planner, I had an issue with the waypoint input fields not returning results biased towards the boundary of the map.
 This was fixed by changing the way the getBounds() is applied to the dynamically created waypoint input fields.

 #### Issue 3